mit-cml/yrtoolkit/yr/tutorials/genAIVisionAid.md

 ![Blocks Button](../images/genAIVisionAid/ChangeToBlocks.png){:.enlargeImage}

+## Take Picture
-On the left side of your screen, select <strong> CameraButton </strong>.
+On the left side of your screen, select <strong> CameraButton</strong>.
 Drag and drop when CameraButton.Clicked into your workspace.

 ![When Camera Button](../images/genAIVisionAid/WhenCameraButton.Click.png){:.enlargeImage}

-Under <strong> Camera1 </strong>, drag the call Camera1.TakePicture block into your workspace and click it into the when CameraButton.Click block.
+Under <strong> Camera1</strong>, drag the call Camera1.TakePicture block into your workspace and click it into the when CameraButton.Click block.

 ![Camera Take Picture](../images/genAIVisionAid/CallCamera1.TakePicture.png){:.enlargeImage}

+## Set Image
-Under <strong> Camera1 </strong>, drag and drop the when Camera1.AfterPicture block into your workspace.
+Under <strong> Camera1</strong>, drag and drop the when Camera1.AfterPicture block into your workspace.

 ![Camera After Picture](../images/genAIVisionAid/WhenCamera1.AfterPicture.png){:.enlargeImage}